ZhangZhaoning/Udacity-Data-Scientist-Program/Starbucks Capstone/BLOG.md

 ### Model Evaluation and Expected Outcomes

--The models used for predicting offer interactions and completions include decision trees and random forests, chosen for their interpretability and robustness.
+- The models used for predicting offer interactions and completions include decision trees and random forests, chosen for their interpretability and robustness.
 Here’s how the results were evaluated:
--- 1. Precision and Recall: High precision indicates the model correctly identifies users likely to engage with offers, while recall ensures a wide coverage of potential responders.
+1. Precision and Recall: High precision indicates the model correctly identifies users likely to engage with offers, while recall ensures a wide coverage of potential responders./
--- 2. F1 Score: A balance between precision and recall, providing a holistic view of model performance.
+2. F1 Score: A balance between precision and recall, providing a holistic view of model performance./
--- 3. Accuracy: Measures the overall correctness of the model but can be biased due to imbalanced data.
+3. Accuracy: Measures the overall correctness of the model but can be biased due to imbalanced data./

 ### Evaluation
 - The result is showing incredibly high accuracy to both training and test dataset, with membership years to be the most important features